 Both a metal frame and a wooden bed frame can provide good support for your mattress, it depends more on the design of the frame.
 For example, some bed frames have special support systems that help to distribute weight evenly and prevent sagging.

-Metal bed frames are more rigid, which can sometimes lead to a firmer sleeping surface.
+Metal bed frames are more rigid, sometimes leading to a firmer sleeping surface.
 However, wooden beds are also designed to provide good support.
-Depending on the type of frame you choose, you may need to use a box spring or mattress foundation for extra support.
+Depending on the type of frame you choose, you may need a box spring or mattress foundation for extra support.

 A: A metal bed frame doesn’t need a box spring but you can add it if you need a higher bed or more support for your mattress.